Manufacturing Analytics Vendor Selection Checklist for 2026

 Deployment — From Contract to Production Value

-The deployment experience is where the gap between vendor sales claims and operational reality becomes visible.
-A platform that takes eight months to deploy when the vendor promised eight weeks has not delivered value; it has consumed eight months of internal implementation resource and delayed the operational improvement that justified the investment.
-The deployment criteria in this checklist focus on the contractual commitments, the implementation methodology, and the support structure that determine whether go-live happens on schedule.
+A platform that takes eight months to deploy when the vendor promised eight weeks has not delivered value — it has consumed eight months of internal resource and delayed the operational improvement that justified the investment.

 01